inferense/cvqvae/README.md

-# CVQVAE
+# Text-to-image synthesis using CVQVAE
-## Pytorch implementation of conditional-VQVAE.
+## Pytorch implementation of conditional-VQVAE for generating high-fidelity images based on text captions.

+Implementation optimized for the MS-COCO dataset.

 Credits: vqvae_prior.py code adapted from kamenbliznashki